replicante-io/agents/docs/docs/intro-config.md

     # The number of request handling threads.
     #
-    # By default this is 8 * number of CPUs.
+    # By default this is the number of CPUs.
     threads_count: ~

     # API server timeouts.